unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for resource types, see the Resource Type page
+* If you want to see the full guidelines for resource types, see the :doc: `Resource Type </fields/type>` page
 * To see additional resource type examples, see Other Examples
 * To see the full list of resource types, see the Comments section
 * If you want to see the full guidelines for formats, see the Format page